One of the essential skills every business needs in the digital age is written communication.

 Helps develop better writers

 Another benefit you get from providing feedback to freelance writers is that it helps produce better writers.
 Even though they may be freelancers, investing in their development will also benefit you.
 That’s because better writers result in less editing for you.
 It also means faster turnaround times for projects.
+By fostering a cohort of skilled writers who consistently deliver top-notch work, you not only enhance your reputation but also position yourself to command higher rates, secure larger projects, and consequently, earn more money in the competitive freelance landscape.

 Builds better relationships